-Songs and Collaborations
+Song Demos and Collaborations

 Welcome!

+Below are some demos of songs I’ve written or co-written over the years.
+A few began as old tapes made with friends and collaborators, which I’ve now digitized and added to.
+Others are fresh takes on earlier ideas.
 This space is really just me having some fun—revisiting old songs, experimenting, and reconnecting with friends, including those who are no longer with us.
-To Jody and Holmes, it's been a pleasure and honor hearing and working with you again.
+To Jody and Holmes, it's been a pleasure hearing you again.
 To the rest of you, let's make some more music together!

-Thanks for stopping by. 🙂
+Thanks for stopping by

 Don't Give Up (The Ghost)